 Are you looking to purchase your own home, but are not sure where to start?
-If you’ve heard about rent-to-own homes but have some questions, we devised this simple and effective guide on everything you need to know about rent-to-own homes, including how to find rent to own homes, the process of signing onto a rent-to-own home, the rent to own homes’ pros and cons, and the difference between this option and a conventional mortgage loan.
+If you’ve heard about rent-to-own homes but have some questions, we devised this simple and effective guide on everything you need to know about rent-to-own homes, including how to find rent-to-own homes, the process of signing onto a rent-to-own home, pros and cons of rent-to-own homes, and the difference between this option and a conventional mortgage loan.

-If you are thinking about diving in to a rent to own home, it is wise to first understand some rent to own homes pros and cons before making such a big financial investment.
+If you are thinking about diving into a rent-to-own home, it is wise to first understand some pros and cons before making such a big financial investment.
 According to Zillow, there are several benefits to taking the rent-to-own approach to homeownership:

-Opportunity for people with no or poor credit: If you are looking for a starter home and don’t have any credit or you have fallen on hard financial times and have missed paying some bills that has negatively impacted your credit, a rent to own home can permit you to develop equity and let your credit heal before applying for a mortgage.
+- Opportunity for people with no or poor credit.
+If you are looking for a starter home and don’t have any credit or you have fallen on hard financial times and have missed paying some bills that have negatively impacted your credit, a rent-to-own home can permit you to develop equity and let your credit heal before applying for a mortgage.

 However, despite these attractive benefits, there are a few serious risks and potential drawbacks to renting with the option to buy:

-If you only decide to rent only, you forfeit all of your payments.
-If you decide not to go ahead with a full purchase of the home you are renting, you forfeit all of the money you paid in rent and for the premium option fee.
+- If you decide to rent only, you forfeit all of your payments.
+If you decide to not go ahead with a full purchase of the home you are renting, you forfeit all of the money you paid in rent and for the premium option fee.

-You could fall victim to a poor contract or one of many rent to own scams.
-If you do not have a professional representing you (a broker and/or lawyer), consider hiring one.
-At the very least, make sure you understand the terms of your agreement very well, as your rent-to-own contract may not permit late rent payments to apply towards your eventual purchase.
+- You could fall victim to a poor contract or one of many rent-to-own scams.
+If you do not have a professional representing you (a broker or lawyer), consider hiring one.
+At the very least, make sure you understand the terms of your agreement very well, as your rent-to-own contract might not permit late rent payments to apply toward your eventual purchase.

 How to Find Rent-to-Own Homes

-1. Craigslist.
-Along with homes for sale, there will be a good number of rent-to-own homes for sale throughout each geographic listing.
+- Craigslist.
+Along with homes for sale and apartments for rent, there will be a good number of rent-to-own homes for sale throughout each major geographic listing.

-2. Search engines and specialized websites.
-By simply using the keyword phrase “how to find rent to own homes” in search engines, you can find local or national rent-to-own websites with listings.
-The San Francisco Chronicle’s recommendations of national sites with listings of homes for rent with option to buy includes Lease2Buy.com, USLeaseOption.com, and iRenttoOwn.com.
-These websites also include the lease-to own-homes option, in addition to renting.
+- Search engines and specialized websites.
+By simply using the keyword phrase “how to find rent-to-own homes” in search engines, you can find local and national rent-to-own websites with listings.
+The San Francisco Chronicle’s recommendations of national sites include Lease2Buy.com, USLeaseOption.com and iRenttoOwn.com.

-3. Local real estate publications or newspapers.
-Check local publications as well, in which you are more likely to find rent-to-own homes in and around your neighborhood.
+- Local real estate publications or newspapers.
+Check local publications as well to increase your chances of finding rent-to-own homes in and around your neighborhood.